- Leave Management

 In the UK, almost every full-time worker is entitled to 5.6 weeks (28 days) of paid holiday during a single year.

-In the UK, any worker who works less than 5 days/ week is regarded as a part-time worker.
+In the UK, any worker who works less than 5 days a week is considered as working part-time.
 Now, these workers will also be entitled to 5.6 weeks of paid leave, however, here each week will be calculated on the basis of how many days they work per week.

-For example, if X works 3 days/ week, they will be entitled to 3/5th of 28 days, ie. 16.8 days of paid leave a year.
+For example, if X works 3 days a week, they will be entitled to 3/5th of 28 days, which means 16.8 days of paid leave a year.

 Employees who work irregular hours are entitled to paid leave, depending on the number of hours they work during an average week.